 NOTE: See Methodology Notes for more details on average salary.
 N is the number of institutions in the comparison group.
-Medians are not reported for comparison groups with less than three values.
+Medians are not reported for comparison groups with less than three

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2023, Human Resources survey component.

-Figure 23.
-Percent distribution of library collection, by material type: Fiscal Year 2020
+Percent distribution of library expenses, by function: